arp242/goon/README.md

 See machines/ for some actual examples.
 All of these use QEMU at the moment, but you run run `aws start` or whatever in `start-machine` too.

-You may want to symlink the `go-on` command in your `$PATH`; for example:
+You may want to symlink the `goon` command in your `$PATH`; for example:

-    % ln -s ~/src/go-on/go-on ~/.local/bin
+    % ln -s ~/src/goon/goon ~/.local/bin/goon

 ---

-Setting up machines isn't done automatically; for QEMU [quickemu] might be helpful here, especially for Windows and macOS.
+Setting up machines isn't done automatically; for QEMU [quickemu] might be helpful, especially for Windows and macOS.

-Generally speaking you want to run sshd on port 22, setup `~/.ssh/authorized_keys so you're not forever typing your password, and install Go from the system's package repo or the installer from https://go.dev
+Generally speaking you want to run sshd on port 22, setup SSH key auth so you're not forever typing your password, and install Go from the system's package repo or the installer from https://go.dev

 Once everything works, creating a snapshot might be useful, so you have something to fall back to later: